rileyteige/flight-lessons/Instrument Rating/ILS-LOC-Approaches.md

     - Approach (Which way?
 How far down?
 How long to MAP?)
     - Avionics setup
     - Airspeed stable
+    - _Stay ahead of the airplane!
+(What now, what next, what after)_

 Demo ATC instructions and correct radio procedures.

-Demo and explain a full ILS, LOC and BC approach.
+Demo and explain a full ILS, LOC or BC approach.

 ## Student Actions
 Brief an ILS, LOC or BC approach.